nickson-jose/vsdstdcelldesign/README.md

 ![alt text](https://github.com/njose939/OpenLane/blob/master/Images/layout_vs_LEF.JPG?raw=true)

+# Standard cell design and characterization in openlane.

+## Objective

+The goal of the project was to design a single height standard cell and plug this custom cell a bigger design and perform it's PnR in the openlane flow.
+The standard cell chosen was a basic CMOS inverter and the design into which it was plugged into was a pre-built [picorv32a](https://github.com/efabless/openlane/tree/master/designs/picorv32a) core.

+## Standard cell layout design in Magic.

+The proposed  o be designed was a single height standard cell, so the dimension needed to be a multiple of the single height place site; which for skywater 130 node has a nomenclature of `unithd` with dimensions(in microns): 0.46 x 2.72 (width x height).
 ## Create port definition

 For LEF files, a cell that contains ports is written as a macro cell, and the ports are the declared PINs of the macro.
 Our objective is to extract LEF from a given layout (here of a simple CMOS inverter) in standard format.
 Defining port and setting correct class and use attributes to each port is the first step.